haptork/easyLambda/_docs/03-hello-world.md

 Filter is a higher order function that has same meaning as in functional programming.
 Similar to map it takes every row and calls the predicate (a function that returns bool value) with it.
 The rows for which return value is true get streamed to the next unit.
-In the above data-flow, inside filter third column is selected as a parameter to predicate, this is similar to input column selection for map.
+In the above dataflow, inside filter third column is selected as a parameter to predicate, this is similar to input column selection for map.
 The predicate gt is an ezl generic function object for greater than.
 We pass 5 as the reference number.
 If we were filtering on let's